ISTEXT Function – Google Sheets

 • ISNA – Determines if a value is an #N/A error

-• ISFORMULA – Determines whether a value is a formula (which TYPE cannot do)
+• ISFORMULA – Determines if a value is a formula (which TYPE cannot do)

 • ISLOGICAL – Determines if a value is boolean